andrewathalye/djvu-nix/README.md

 It uses pdfalto, djvudigital, and custom XSLT to generate DjVu files with text data and hyperlinks.

-pdf2djvu is slower and produces larger files, but is somewhat more stable.
+By comparison, pdf2djvu is slower and produces larger files.
+It is likely safer from a security standpoint, but struggles to extract non-English text.
-Use it instead if file size is not a concern.
-Note also that pdf2djvu can struggle with languages other than English, while pdftodjvu does not generally have issues.

 KNOWN ISSUES:
 -- Requires accurate PDF fonts to determine bounds correctly